ilbers/isar/RECIPE-API-CHANGELOG.md

 Use `IMAGER_INSTALL:wic` instead of `WIC_IMAGER_INSTALL`.
 The latter is still supported, but a warning is issued when it is used.
 Future versions will drop `WIC_IMAGER_INSTALL` completely.

+### Add MODULE_DIR to decouple sources dir from modules dir in custom-module

+When building a custom kernel module, the `KBuild` file might be located in a subdirectory.
+To support this use-case, set `MODULE_DIR=$(PWD)/subdir` in the module build recipe.